4.11

 Increase the availability, accessibility and the continuum of Indigenous-led and community-based social services and supports that are trauma-informed, culturally safe and relevant, and address a range of holistic wellness needs for those who are in crisis, at-risk or have experienced violence, trauma and/or significant loss.

-Ministry of Public Safety and Solicitor General; Ministry of Health
+Lead Ministries: Public Safety and Solicitor General; Health

 Year started